phber/phber.github.io/_projects/minor-arpeggio.md

 ---
 layout: post
-title: The "Minor Arpeggio Secret"
+title: The "Minor Arpeggio Trick"
 date:   2023-06-26
 description: Using the overtone series to play in pure intonation.
 img: assets/img/arpeggiosecret.jpg